RealTimeChris/simdjson/doc/parse_many.md

 ### Context

-The parsing in simdjson is divided into 2 stages.
+The parsing in simdjson2 is divided into 2 stages.
 First, in stage 1, we parse the document and find all the structural indexes (`{`, `}`, `]`, `[`, `,`, `"`, ...) and validate UTF8.
-Then, in stage 2, we go through the document again and build the tape using structural indexes found during stage 1.
+Then, in stage 2,
+we go through the document again and build the tape using structural indexes found during stage 1.
 Although stage 1 finds the structural indexes, it has no knowledge of the structure of the document